-- ½ teaspoon smoked paprika
+- ½ teaspoon sweet smoked paprika

 - ¼ cup raisins

-- ½ teaspoon piment d’ville-optional
+- ½ teaspoon piment d’Espelette (optional)

-Cook the pork
+Prep and cook the pork

-Cook the kale
+Prep and cook the kale

 Make the aillade

-- Finely chop the pecans, parsley and garlic.
+- Finely chop the pecans.

 - Finely chop, press, or grate enough garlic to measure 1 teaspoon [2 tsp].